 White lesions are the pathological changes seen in the oral cavity involving the soft tissues like buccal mucosa, palatal mucosa, tongue and floor of mouth.
-Here we can see a list of white lesions which are divided into 2 categories based on their property of being able to scrape of the lesion and a list of lesions which cannot be scrapped off.
+Here we can see a list of white lesions which are divided into 2 categories based on their property of being able to scrape of the lesion – Scrapable White Lesions and Non-Scrapable White Lesions and a list of lesions which cannot be scrapped off.
+White lesions are usually caused due to thickening of Keratotic layer or accumulation of non-keratotic material on the surface of the mucosa.
+Most white lesions are not cancerous and are most commonly due to repeated Trauma, the treatment for such lesions usually is removal of the source of trauma or its cause.

 White lesions which can be scrapped off: